audiolabs/APSRR-2016/Hysneli-Rafii/reportREPET.md

 ## Requirements
-Recommended: MATLAB 2015b
+Recommended: MATLAB 2015a
+             Windows 7 and newer versions

 ## Download tools/dataset and process results

-1.Execute download.m
+1.Execute 'download_install.bat'

+The file is found in the 'dataset' folder
-The script downloads and extracts the audio files used (MIR-1K set).
+The script downloads WinRAR(used to extract the dataset needed) and extracts the audio files used (MIR-1K set).

-2.Download and extract the MIR-1K set by running dataset.bat

-3.Execute repetSem.m
+2.Execute repetSem.m

 The REPET method is used to separate the repeating background(music) from a non-repeating foreground.
 Further 'bss_eval' toolbox is used to measure the performance in source separation.